 Located to the East of Florida, the islands of the Bahamas (over 700 of them!) have always been promoted as the ultimate vacation destination.
-This tropical archipelago is blessed with a natural beauty that is almost beyond belief, and coupled with its melting pop of people, features sights and sounds that are packed with a unique history and culture.
+This tropical archipelago is blessed with a natural beauty that is almost beyond belief, and coupled with its melting pot of people, features sights and sounds that are packed with a unique history and culture.

 Many of the islands of the Bahamas remain uninhabited.
 That in no way slows the flowing traffic of curious tourists – because of its proximity to the United States, the islands have a constant flow of arrivals from the US all year round.
 Most of these travelers arrive via the Lynden Pindling International Airport (Nassau) by plane.

 Popular island destinations in the Bahamas include New Providence Island (Nassau/Paradise Island), Grand Bahama Island, The Exumas, The Abacos, Eleuthera, Long Island, Harbor Island, and San Salvador Island.

 There are lots of things you need to keep in mind when planning a Caribbean vacation, and finding the right time to go is one of them.
 In travel industry terms, the year is made up of three very important seasons which are detailed below.
 Here are the pros and cons for traveling in each of these seasons:

 The islands of the Bahamas are their liveliest at this time, with lots of festivals, regattas, and other events.
 This is a great time to travel with kids, as there are lots of activities across the islands around this time.

 These months are outside of the wet season so you can expect good weather and lots of sunshine.

-• The months of January and February are great for traveling to the Bahamas for people who love the sun, but not extreme heat and humidity.
+The months of January and February are great for traveling to the Bahamas for people who love the sun, but not extreme heat and humidity.
 There is also a great balance of heat and cool in March.
 Keep in mind that the evenings may get Caribbean chilly*, so make sure to pack appropriately if you go then.

-• Traveling to the Bahamas between December – April in general tends to be more expensive.
+Traveling to the Bahamas between mid-December and mid-April in general tends to be more expensive.